 But, don’t get discouraged, there is help.

-Here are three basic tools to get you started and guide you down the children’s writing path:
+three four basic tools to get you started and guide you down the children’s writing path:

 1. Children’s Writer’s WORD BOOK by Alijandra Mogilner is a great resource that provides word lists grouped by grades along with a thesaurus of listed words.
 This allows you to check a word in question to make sure it is appropriate for the age group you’re writing for.
 It also provides reading levels for synonyms.
 It’s a very useful tool and one that I use over and over.